 Running the correct tyre pressure improves tyre performance, helps it to last longer and increases mpg.
-Continental Tyres has produced this helpful how to video where motoring expert and TV presenter Jonny Smith explains how to check your car tyre pressure.
+We have produced this helpful how to video where motoring expert and TV presenter Jonny Smith explains how to check your car tyre pressure.
 Got a puncture and need to do a wheel change?
-Watch this helpful how to video from Continental on performing a wheel change.
+Watch this helpful how to video on how to perform a wheel change.

 Many accidents are caused by under inflated tyres.
 If you’re not doing it already, it’s time to start checking your tyres every month.
 You’ll be saving money, and you could save lives.